Ki-eng/Ki-eng/README.md

 ### Hi there 👋, I'm Kiran Saleem

-I am a motivated Flutter developer with hands-on experience in building Android and iOS applications using Flutter, Dart, Firebase Authentication, Firestore, and Laravel REST APIs.
+I am a motivated Flutter developer with hands-on experience in building Android and iOS applications using Flutter, Firebase, and Laravel REST APIs.
 I enjoy writing clean, maintainable code, organizing project structure, and implementing responsive layouts.
 I have also worked on IoT projects, integrating microcontrollers with mobile apps, which enhanced my understanding of real-time communication and cloud services.

 ### 🔧 Tech Stack & Tools